-1.3.4 Run Time Args
+1.3.6 Run Time Args

-If you prefer to set certain things at runtime, the esgpublish command has several optional command line arguments which will override options set in the config file.
+If you prefer to set your configuration to publish at runtime, the esgpublish command has several optional command line arguments which will override options set in the config file.
 For instance, if you use the --cmor-tables command line argument to set the path to the cmor tables directory, that will override anything written in the config file under cmor_path.

-If you used the old version of the publisher, you should note that the command line argument -ini which points to your config file must be a complete path, not the directory as it was in the previous version.
-More details can be found in the esqpublish section.
+If you used the old (v4 or earlier) version of the publisher, you should note that the command line argument --config which points to your config file must be a complete path, not the directory as it was in the previous version.
+More details can be found in the esgpublish section.
+Some settings are not available on the command line and must be placed in the config file, such as the xml "archive" utility.